Reducing Recurrent Competitive Epidemics via Dynamic Resource Allocation: : analysis and algorithm

+which is equivalent to the LRIE score up to the constant term $\alpha + \delta$ that does not affect node ranking. \end{remark}

-\inlinetitle{Algorithm}{.} At time $t$, the \methodinitials strategy would take as input the network state $X(t)$and the budget of resources $\budget$.
-It would independently compute the criticality score of Eq.~\eqref{eq:genericScore} for each node, rank them and finally note with 1's in the resource allocation vector $R(t)$ which nodes to target while respecting the budget, \ie $\sum_i R(t) = \min(\budget,\sum_iX_i(t)))$.
-The computational cost of the algorithm is $O(N^2 \op{+} N\log N)$.
+\inlinetitle{Algorithm and computational complexity}{.} At time $t$, the \methodinitials strategy takes as input the network state $X(t)$ and the budget of resources $\budget$; it computes independently the criticality score for each node (\Eq{eq:genericScore}); ranks the nodes according to their scores; finally, it treats as many nodes as the budget allows, \ie $\sum_i R(t) \op{=} \min(\budget,\sum_iX_i(t)))$.
+The simplified \methodinitials scoring function (\Eq{eq:explicitScore}) reduces the computational complexity of the strategy (\Alg{alg:score-based}) to $\bigO(Nd_{\text{max}} \op{+} N\log N)$, where $d_{\text{max}}$ is the maximum node degree.